I thank my hon. Friend for her question and for the work that she did as my predecessor at the Department for Digital, Culture, Media and Sport.

 I am very shocked at this U-turn by the Government.
 The framework that had been created to support section 3 of the Digital Economy Act 2017 was robust: it was a platform to start protecting children from online harm.
 Why can it not continue in parallel with the online harms legislation being developed?
 The two are not incompatible.
 The Government have a choice—they start protecting children now from online pornography or they leave them exposed.

 The hon.
 Lady is right that the framework was potentially a start, but I think that we can do better.
-We have a duty to present a coherent set of regulations rather than introduce something that would have been, as she puts it, a start, but would not have gone as far as we can and will overall, I think, be seen as something that we would have had to fundamentally reform and review once we had put it in the context of the online harms agenda.
+We have a duty to present a coherent set of regulations rather than introduce something that would have been, as she puts it, a start, but would not have gone as far as we can and that would overall, I think, be seen as something that we would have had to fundamentally reform and review once we had put it in the context of the online harms agenda.
 I understand where she is coming from—I really do—but I honestly believe that by doing this more slowly we will make a better impact overall.

-The Government’s approach seems to be, “Give us more time and we can produce a better system”, so, as parents, when can be satisfied that there will be a system in place that will protect our children from the corrosive effects of online pornography?
+The Government’s approach seems to be, “Give us more time and we can produce a better system”, so, as parents, when can we be satisfied that there will be a system in place that will protect our children from the corrosive effects of online pornography?

 My hon.
 Friend characterises our response absolutely correctly.
 It is time that will allow us to produce the best possible solution for protecting children.
 We will be responding to the online harms consultation by the end of the year and bringing forward legislation for pre-legislative scrutiny in the new year.